 Chicken, chickpeas, and fresh mozzarella cheese provide LOTS of protein.
 Protein is essential to recovery after a strenuous workout, like running 13.1 miles.

-For another high protein treat, check out my Peanut Butter Protein Bites with Blueberries.
+For a high protein treat, check out my Peanut Butter Protein Bites with Blueberries.

 It helps to repair and rebuild the muscle fibers that are damaged during exercise.
 This process is what makes us stronger… and also causes that dreaded soreness.